SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

         operator :term:`DSO`.
       - :ref:`dynamic-tariff`
     * - UniDirFlexFeedInMgmt
-      - :term:`Functional Profile Type` for Energy Management Systems (:term:`EMS`) that regulate feed-in and have a communication interface to power grid operator by controlling different operation modes:
+      - :term:`Functional Profile Type` for Energy Management Systems (:term:`EMS`) that expose an interface towards the power grid operator (:term:DSO) to control or specify limits on energy feed-in to the power grid.

-        * FI_NORMAL: The load management optimizes feed-in according to user-defined criteria within the allowed power range.
-        * FI_REDUCED: In reduced operation, feed-in power is reduced by an agreed-upon amount in percentage (curtailment).
-        * FI_MAX: In maximum operation, the load management allows for maximum feed-in power.
-        * FI_LOCKED: In the "locked" operating mode, no energy is allowed to be fed into the grid.

       - :ref:`sgcp`
     * - UniDirFlexLoadMgmt
-      - :term:`Functional Profile Type` for Energy Management Sytems (:term:`EMS`) that allow controlling the power consumption by the power grid operator through a communication interface.
-The profile supports for operation
+      - :term:`Functional Profile Type` for Energy Management Sytems (:term:`EMS`) that expose an interface towards the power grid operator (:term:DSO) to control or specify limits on energy consumption from the power grid.
-        modes:

-        * LD_NORMAL: The :term:`EMS` optimizes power consumption according to user-defined criteria within the allowed power range.
-        * LD_REDUCED: Power consumption is reduced by an agreed-upon amount in percentage (curtailment) if possible.
-        * LD_MAX: The :term:`EMS` allows for maximum power consumption
-        * LD_LOCKED: No or a defined minimum energy (minLoad) is allowed to be drawn from the grid.
-          This can be achieved through a reduction in power consumption during a maximum duration (maxLockTimeMinutes).

       - :ref:`sgcp`